j-q-arnold/varlog/README.md

       Optional.
       Specifies the entry to be read.
 The _path_ value is used to construct the full path name as `/var/log/`_path_.
-      If this `name` parameter is not present, the base directory `/var/log` is used as the full path name.
+      If this `name` parameter is empty or not present, the base directory `/var/log` is used as the full path name.
       If the resulting entry is a directory, that directory is read and all qualifying children are added to the response.